chantelwetzel-noaa/data_summary/doc/_main.md

 # Cabezon
  The most recent assessment of Cabezon was a full assessment conducted in 2019.
 Across available data, Cabezon have been observed and sampled generally by both commercial and recreational fisheries.

  Across all years of available data, commercial fisheries have collected a total of 28,821 length observations, 366 age readings, and 205 otoliths that are available to be aged.
-Since 2000, commercial fisheries have collected a 23,055 length observations, 366 age readings, and 205 otoliths that are available to be aged.
-In California, since 2000, a total of 7,534 length observations, 0 age readings, and 25 otoliths have been collected In Oregon, since 2000, a total of 15,521 length observations, 366 age readings, and 180 otoliths have been collected
+In California, since 2000, a total of 7,534 length observations, 0 age readings, and 25 otoliths have been collected.
+In Oregon, since 2000, a total of 15,521 length observations, 366 age readings, and 180 otoliths have been collected.

 Across all years of available data, recreational fisheries have collected a total of 45,151 length observations, 2,328 age readings, and 2,795 otoliths that are available to be aged.
-Since 2003, recreational fisheries have collected a 43,287 length observations, 2,328 age readings, and 2,771 otoliths that are available to be aged.
-In California, since 2003, a total of 14,873 length observations, 0 age readings, and 8 otoliths have been collected In Oregon, since 2003, a total of 24,383 length observations, 2,328 age readings, and 812 otoliths have been collected In Washington, since 2003, a total of 4,031 length observations, 0 age readings, and 1,951 otoliths have been collected
+In California, since 2003, a total of 14,873 length observations, 0 age readings, and 8 otoliths have been collected.
+In Oregon, since 2003, a total of 24,383 length observations, 2,328 age readings, and 812 otoliths have been collected.
+In Washington, since 2003, a total of 4,031 length observations, 0 age readings, and 1,951 otoliths have been collected.